gov-cy/govcy-express-services/README.md

 - `required`: Checks if the value is not null, undefined, or an empty string (after trimming).
 - `length`: Checks if the value has a maximum length passed in the `checkValue` parameter.
 - `regCheck`: Checks if the value matches the specified regular expression passed in the `checkValue` parameter.
+- `minValue`: Checks if the value is greater than or equal to the specified minimum value passed in the `checkValue` parameter.
+- `maxValue`: Checks if the value is less than or equal to the specified maximum value passed in the `checkValue` parameter.
+- `minValueDate`: Checks if the value is greater than or equal to the specified minimum date passed in the `checkValue` parameter.
+- `maxValueDate`: Checks if the value is less than or equal to the specified maximum date passed in the `checkValue` parameter.
+- `minLength`: Checks if the value has a minimum length passed in the `checkValue` parameter.

 Example: